 Many people want to connect with their spiritual selves, to ascend to a higher state of consciousness, and to develop their spirituality.
-And meditation can certainly help.
+And meditation techniques can certainly help.

 I’ve previously written about the various meditations used in Buddhism, Christianity, Hinduism, Taoism, and Jainism.
 You can read about those via our main menu.
 Today I’m going to discuss some lesser-known methods.